Elevating the Church Loan Journey

 Context & Constraints

-Most church leaders start the loan process with limited financial training, unsure when to begin or what’s required.
+Most church leaders have limited financial training, unsure when to seek a building loan or what’s required.
+This meant applying before they were ready—leading to pauses, declines, or missed guidance.

 The Deliverable